Using the Collection

 Details to advance from one record to the next, automatically, after a

 specified interval.
 The interval is

 specified on the Item Details tab of the Preferences

 Dialog.
 The term “slide show” is

 used loosely, since what is being shown are not slides or pictures, but rather

 the data as shown in the Item Details.

-List View or Image Gallery, ask to edit or add records, or when you invoke many
+switch to the List View or Image Gallery, ask to edit or add records, or when

 If you want to present a slide show of the images in your collection, you can use the slide show facility along with several other facilities to produce the best effect.
 You can create a field profile that only includes your image-type field(s), and then you can set the List View to use this field profile, and, also, turn on the Limit Item Details to Only Fields Shown in List toggle (described above).
 That way, the Item Details will only display your images.
 Since the images shown are thumbnails, you might also want to go to the Images tab of the Preferences dialog and set the maximum width and height of thumbnails to be larger-than-normal values (values up to 1000 are allowed).